rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cluster-api/overview.md

 This process uses the default values for the Helm chart, which are good for most installations.
 If your configuration requires overriding some of these defaults, you can either specify the values during installation from the Rancher UI or you can [manually install the chart via Helm](./overview.md#via-helm-install).
 For details about available values, see the Rancher Turtles [Helm chart reference guide](https://turtles.docs.rancher.com/docs/reference-guides/rancher-turtles-chart/values).

-The installation may take a few minutes and once completed you will see the following new deployments in the cluster:
+The installation may take a few minutes and after completing you can see the following new deployments in the cluster:

 - `rancher-turtles-system/rancher-turtles-controller-manager`
 - `rancher-turtles-system/rancher-turtles-cluster-api-operator`
 - `capi-system/capi-controller-manager`

-### Via Helm Install
+### Installing via Helm

 There are two ways to install Rancher Turtles with Helm, depending on whether you include the CAPI operator as a dependency:
 - [Install Rancher Turtles with CAPI Operator as a dependency](#install-rancher-turtles-with-cluster-api-capi-operator-as-a-helm-dependency).